-Three renowned local writers will read from their work at a benefit reading hosted by Ohio University’s Program in Creative Writing, at 7:30pm, Tuesday, Oct.
-9th in the Baker Center Theater, with a reception following in the alcove outside the theater.
-The benefit is part of Writer's Harvest, the nation’s largest reading series working to help fight hunger.
+Three renowned local writers will read from their work at a benefit reading hosted by Ohio University’s Program in Creative Writing, at 7:30pm, Tuesday, Sept.
+24th in the Walter Hall Rotunda, with a reception following in the lobby outside the theater.
+The benefit is part of Writers Harvest, the nation’s largest reading series working to help fight hunger.

 All proceeds from the $5 admission donation will go to the Southeastern Ohio Food Bank’s Second Harvest, a food distribution program serving Athens, Hocking, Perry, Lawrence, Vinton, Jackson, Gallia, Meigs, Morgan and Washington counties.
 Donations will be accepted in various locations throughout the week.

-Please direct questions about the event to the Special Programs Office, Lindley 242, 707-3191.
+Please direct questions about the event to the Special Programs Office, Bentley Annex 303, 707-3191.